the Learning Support Department

 Other types of support and intervention

 Teaching Assistants with a department specialism help coordinate and monitor SEND support and intervention within their departments.
-They meet regularly with the SENDCO and form an important information link between Learning Support and each department, as well as providing a greater level of subject expertise when supporting students in lessons.
+They meet regularly with the SENDCo and form an important link between Learning Support and each faculty, as well as providing a greater level of subject expertise when supporting students in lessons.

-Some students identified with a high level of need, are allocated a TA to be their key worker who will provide support in lessons, monitor day-
+Some students identified with a high level of need, are allocated a Teaching Assistant to be their key worker who will provide support in lessons, monitor day-to-day issues and liaise with home when necessary.

 No student is excluded from taking part in any activity because of their SEND, unless there is a recognised safeguarding risk.
 Therefore, we encourage all students to attend: